Every once in a while, a place strikes me as so otherworldly that I can’t stop thinking about it. That was Magerøya.

 It wasn’t until 1999 that you could easily drive there once a tunnel was built connecting it with the rest of Norway.
 Now, people are visiting the North Cape in large numbers.

-But, what we quickly realized is that those same people are driving in an RV or on motorcycle and they don’t always get to explore the rest of the island.
+But, what we quickly realized is that those same people are driving in an RV or on a motorcycle and they don’t always get to explore the rest of the island.

 Not to mention, many people are coming via cruise ship.
 They don’t get to see anything aside from the Honningsvåg harbor and whatever is out the window on their charter bus to Nordkapp.